AlanConstantino/socials/README.md

 # socials
-An HTML page with all of my social media.
+A terminal themed HTML and CSS page with all of my social media.